dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

    uint8_t  magic[8]; // contains the ASCII bytes for "ADVR_V1\0"
-   GUID instance_cookie; // a random 128 bit Guid meant to disambiguate runtimes across PID-spaces uint64_t pid; // the process id of the runtime in its own PID-space };
+   GUID instance_cookie; // a random 128 bit Guid meant to disambiguate runtimes across PID-spaces uint64_t pid; // the process id of the runtime in its own PID-space uint16_t future; // an unused 2 byte field for future use };
 ```
 where `GUID` is